JoyJiang98/ShoppingOnlineSystem/README.md

 ## Running the front end
 1. Open web directory with vsCode
 2. install node.js
-3. install vue using npm install -g @vue/cli
+3. install vue using npm install -g @vue/cli and install project package with npm install
 4. using npm run serve or click the npm build script
 5. open the page with localhost:8080
 6. make sure you are running all the applications in the backend